flask-restful/flask-restful/docs/intermediate-usage.rst

 in detail.
 Here we'll set up a resource with multiple input parameters that exercise a larger amount of options.
 We'll define a resource named "User". ::

-    from flask.ext import restful
-    from flask.ext.restful import fields, marshal_with, reqparse
+    from flask_restful import fields, marshal_with, reqparse, Resource

     def email(email_str):
         """ return True if email_str is a valid email """